AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ### Assign multiple custom roles using CSV

-Uploading a CSV file in Adobe Learning Manager allows efficient bulk assignment of custom roles.
-This is beneficial for onboarding many employees, reorganizing teams, or updating access for new training.
+Uploading a CSV file in Adobe Learning Manager enables the efficient bulk assignment of custom roles.
+This process is particularly beneficial for onboarding large number of employees, reorganizing teams, or updating access for new training.
 CSV imports save manual effort, ensure consistent assignments, and reduce errors.
-It is useful during mergers, department-wide updates, or global training roll outs.
-This method helps admins save time, standardize roles, and maintain governance.
+This method is especially useful during mergers, department-wide updates, or global training roll outs.
+This method helps administrators save time, standardize roles, and maintain governance.

-You can now assign multiple roles to a user via CSV import by uploading two files to Box: role.csv and user_role.csv.
+You can now assign multiple roles to a user via CSV import by uploading two files to Box:

+* role.csv
+* user_role.csv.

 The user_role.csv file includes the fields Custom role and User IDs.

 The role.csv file includes the fields, Custom role, Source of creation and detailed information for Catalogs, Users, Courses, Learning Paths, and more.

-If the CSV file contains invalid data or exceeds specified limits, there will be a notification displaying the errors.
+If the CSV file has incorrect data or goes over the limits (50 roles per user and 500 users per role), a message will appear showing the errors.

 ![](assets/error-custom-role.png)
 _Error notification for custom roles_